ishabhutto/ishabhutto/README.md

 <br/>

 - 🔭 I’m currently working on Java and Kotlin.
-- 🌱 I’m currently learning more about Web development.
+- 🌱 I’m currently learning more about java.
 - 💬 Ask me about languages like c++ , java or any programming related stuff.
 - 📫 How to reach me: [Facebook - Isha Bhutto](https://www.facebook.com/isha.bhutto.5/).
 - 😄 Pronouns: She/Her.